-Common mistakes made by people who choose to do their own Will include not signing the document properly, not having it witnessed correctly, and trying to bequeath assets or part of their estate when they don’t have full ownership over it.
-Not only does this create a massive conflict after the death, but it also takes longer to resolve, and more importantly costs more, and creates heartache at a time when you don’t need added stress in your life.
+Common mistakes made by people who choose to do their own Will include not signing the document properly, not having it witnessed correctly, and trying to bequeath assets or part of their estate that they don’t have full legal ownership over.
+Not only can this create significant conflict after someone’s death, it also takes longer to resolve, and more importantly costs much more to allocate assets if a Will has not been created properly.

 Step 1: Drafting Your Will

 Though fees can vary, you can organise a fairly simple Will with a lawyer for approximately $500–$800.
-It is advised that you update your Will every five years, or when significant life events happen, such as buying a house, marrying, having children or a divorce.
+It is recommended that you update your Will every five years, or when significant life events happen, such as buying a house, getting married or divorced, or having children.

 Step 2: Consider All Possible Situations

-Try to think of future scenarios that may impact you and your family significantly.
-It is often concerning to think about but it is vital to address possible scenarios where you and your named beneficiaries in your Will pass away at the same time, for example in an aeroplane or car accident.
-In this case you may want to name someone outside of your immediate family members, or a charity as an alternative beneficiary.
-By anticipating these alternative situations, you effectively have a number of alternative scenarios built into your Will.
+Try to think of future scenarios that may impact the execution of your Will.
+It is vital to address scenarios where you and the named beneficiaries in your Will pass away at the same time.
+As a backup option, you may want to name someone outside of your immediate family, or a charity as an alternative beneficiary.
+By anticipating these alternative situations, you have a number of alternative scenarios built into your Will.

 Step 3: Select an Executor

-It is important that you choose someone you trust to be the executor of your Will and who will be able to administer your estate according to your wishes.
+It is important that you choose someone you trust and who will be able to administer you estate according to your wishes to be the executor of your Will.
 You must notify the executor that you have chosen them so they can be prepared.
-This is the person you name in your Will to administer your estate – your money and assets.
-That person hopefully understands your ‘view of the world’.
+This is the person you name in your Will to delegate your estate – your money and assets.

 Step 4: Decide on Your Power of Attorney

-Take this opportunity to discuss with us a power of Attorney.
-You need to prepare for a situation where you are incapable of making decisions due to being injured or sick or you’re not of sound mind.
-You can prepare for this by organising a Power of Attorney, so that the person of your choosing can act on your behalf to make financial and legal decisions.
-You can appoint more than one person as the Power of Attorney or put in place a substitute situation.
+Take this opportunity to consider appointing a power of attorney.
+You need to prepare for a situation in which you are incapable of making decisions due to being injured or sick.
+You can prepare for this by organising a power of attorney, so that you may choose who would act on your behalf in those scenarios.
+This person would be responsible for making financial and legal decisions.
+You can appoint more than one person to have power of attorney.

 Step 5: Draft a Care Plan